nextcloud/documentation/developer_manual/app/request.rst

 * **A Method**: e.g. GET
 * **Request headers**: e.g. Accept: application/json

 The following sections will present an overview over how that request is being processed to provide an in depth view over how ownCloud works.
-If you are not interested in the internals or don't want to execute anything before and after your controller, feel free to skip this section and continue directly with defining :doc:`your app's routes <routing>`.
+If you are not interested in the internals or don't want to execute anything before and after your controller, feel free to skip this section and continue directly with defining :doc:`your app's routes <routes>`.

 Front controller
 ----------------